nuclearsandwich/sundata-parser/README.md

 ```

 `--fields`: Which fields to include in the output.
 By default all fields present in the data are kept.
-All fiends should be comma separated.
+All fields should be comma separated.
 ```
 ruby sundata_parser.rb --outfile "sunscan data.csv" --fields "site,plot,transmitted,beam,lai,notes" "data/file 1.TXT" "data/file 2.TXT"
 ```